michaelbaril/orderly/README.md

 ## Basic usage

-You can use the following method to change the model's position (no need to save it afterwards, the method does it already):
+You can use one of the following methods to change the model's position (no need to save afterwards):

 * `moveToOffset($offset)` (`$offset` starts at 0 and can be negative, ie.
 `$offset = -1` is the last position),